com339 | undergraduate

 - Compare the advantages and drawbacks of electronic media as an advertising medium.

 Technology and Ethics

-Explain how the emergence of digital media has changed advertising.
+- Explain how the emergence of digital media has changed advertising.

 Communication and Information Management

-Summarize steps in advertising research.
+- Summarize steps in advertising research.

-Determine the effect of media technologies on culture and society throughout the history of communication.
+- Determine the effect of media technologies on culture and society throughout the history of communication.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.